 -There is an opportunity to use spatial concepts such as environmental justice in a structured way in an app.
-Since according to the interviews, educators of the related field said that young people’s critical spatial thinking needs to be improved, and young people told us they wanted to know more about interdisciplinary concepts such as sustainability and environmental justice.
+According to the interviews, educators in the related field said that young people's critical spatial thinking needs to be improved.
+Additionally, young people told us they wanted to know more about interdisciplinary concepts such as sustainability and environmental justice.

 Low fi prototype

 To design the content of the app and organize the information, we reviewed 25 university course syllabi related to film geography.
 Then, we used Henri Lefebvre's trilogy to code the syllabi.
 Lefebvre is one of the main philosophers whose ideas highly influenced spatial turn in geography.
 His trilogy has been referred to by many of his fellow urban planners, designers, and experts in related fields in explaining spatial sciences.
 His trilogy includes:

 is the space that has been designed by planners, policymakers, and engineers.
 These practices include codes, maps, and plans.
 Some modules are politics and power, displacement, and marginalized groups.

 is the space of everyday lives, spaces which people remember or recall.
 Some modules are speed, gender, space, diversity, and inclusion.

 is the space of freedom, spaces of imagination, or space of resistance against authorized power.
 Some modules are strolling, alienation, and contradiction.

 We chose the name Creative Wanderer since wandering refers to the act of going to different places.
 The app aims to provide a “pedagogical” journey in an amusing and engaging way for the users.

 To test our prototype, we conducted usability testing with environmental studies educators and young people in different majors (18-25 years old).
 To have an inclusive sample, we had people from different races and genders.
 Usability testing was conducted using Zoom, asking the participant to share their screen and think aloud while completing tasks in the app.
 Some of the results are: